osrf/icra2023_ros2_gz_tutorial/docker/README.md

 # Docker environments to run the tutorials in this repository

-These instructions were tested on Ubuntu Jammy (22.04).
+These instructions were tested on Ubuntu Noble (24.04).
 Other recent versions should work as well.

 ## Prerequisites